Vasileia-Apostolou/all_about_glam_blog/README.md

 I researched tutorials with Python and MongoDB on Youtube and Udemy, to understand more how to create a CRUD application and I could get a clear idea of what functionality and design I wanted my web application to have, however most of this project's user authentication functionality was taken from [Code Institute's](https://codeinstitute.net/) task manager mini project.

 ### Wireframes
+To create this project's wireframes I used [Balsamiq](https://balsamiq.com/).

+During the development process some changes were made

 ### Design
 I wanted a pink color scheme for this project to give a girly and fun look.
 For the background I used a glittery fuchsia image and I kept the color of the navbar, footer and buttons the same color of light pink.
 All form have a white background with black text and icons.